alegrigoriev/vss2git/README.md

-# parse-vss-database: Visual SourceSafe database reader
+# vss-to-git: Visual SourceSafe database parsing and conversion to Git

-This Python program allows you to read and analyze a dump of Microsoft Visual SourceSafe database (repository).
+This Python program allows you to read and analyze a dump of Microsoft Visual SourceSafe database (repository), and also optionally convert it to Git repository.

 Running the program
 -------------------

 The program is invoked by the following command line:

-`python parse-vss-database.py <directory> [<options>]`
+`python vss-to-git.py <directory> [<options>]`

 The following command line options are supported: